-Did you know that a key to boost productivity at your spa or massage practice just might be in writing?
-I’m not talking about writing a to-do list, though it can help -- but only if you are sure you are including tasks you know you’ll be able to accomplish.
+Did you know that a key to boosting productivity at your spa or massage practice might be in writing?
+I’m not talking about writing a to-do list, though it can help -- but only if you are sure you include tasks you know you’ll be able to accomplish.
 The writing I’m referring to is journaling.
-Journals not only document things we have done, they help to clarify your actions and in turn drive productivity, says Craig Jarrow, author of the “Time Management Ninja” website.
+Journals not only document things we have done, but they also help to clarify your actions and in turn drive productivity, says Craig Jarrow, author of the “Time Management Ninja” website.

-In “5 Ways a Journal Can Make Your More Productive,” Jarrow suggests that journaling can help you:
+In “5 Ways a Journal Can Make You More Productive,” Jarrow suggests that journaling can help you:

-- Ponder what’s most important: By putting things down on paper, it helps to clarify what is really the most important thing to do.
+Ponder what’s most important: By putting things down on paper, it clarifies the most important thing to do.

-- Create a ritual: Try to journal the same time each day so it becomes a habit.
+Create a ritual: Try to journal each day simultaneously, so it becomes a habit.

 Here are a few other recommendations to help you get going and be successful:

-- It’s OK to skip a day or two, just keep at it.
+It’s OK to skip a day or two but keep at it.

 Also, about writing your journal longhand or using the computer – the choice is entirely yours.
 Journaling is about writing down your thoughts for your sake and the sake of your business.
 Publishing is an option.